Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 Bill Gates predicted the death of passwords as early as 2004 and introduced a Smart-Card system to Microsoft users.
 This system was short-lived.
 Users would either lose their devices or lose the ID cards they required to authenticate themselves.
 At the end of June, Microsoft’s Windows 11 announcement included a segment of their new and deeper integration of passwordless sign-ins, particularly for logging in to devices, using biometrics or a PIN.
 Although 91% still believe in delivering a passwordless experience to their users in the future, many of these companies have struggled in their efforts to get both developers and users on board with the idea of a passwordless future.
 85% of users still believe passwords aren’t going away just yet.
 There are many reasons & challenges why a passwordless deployment model isn’t feasible and might not be short at all.
 In the next section, we’ll be discussing the reasons why.

-Why Going Passwordless Might Be Flawed
+Why Going Passwordless Might Have Its Flaws

 The Disadvantages of Going Passwordless